 Key Ingredients:

-- Eggs + Milk – Classic quiche custard; use whole milk, half & half, or cream.
+- Eggs + Milk: To form the classic quiche custard.
+Use whole milk, half & half, or cream.

-- All-Butter Pie Crust – Looking for a reliable quiche dough recipe?
-This all-butter version is easy to make and delivers unbeatable flavor.
-Homemade and flaky, with rich buttery flavor.
+- All-Butter Pie Crust: Looking for a never fail quiche or pie dough recipe?
+This is it!
+This all-butter version is easy to make and has an unbeatable flaky texture and buttery flavor.

-- Gluten-Free Quiche Crust: Swap the all-butter crust for a gluten-free pie crust mix or store-bought gluten-free dough to keep this quiche gluten free without losing flavor or flakiness.
+- Gluten-Free: Swap the all-butter crust for a gluten-free pie crust mix or gluten-free pre-made dough.
+Double check all labels.

 Recipe Variations:

-- Mushroom and Goat Cheese Quiche: Swap or add sautéed mushrooms to the filling for extra umami and earthiness.
+- Add Mushrooms: Add sautéed mushrooms to the filling for extra umami and earthiness.

-- Bacon and Goat Cheese Quiche: Prefer bacon over prosciutto?
-Crisp it up and mix it in for a smoky, classic combo.
+- Prefer bacon over prosciutto?
+Crisp it up and mix it in for a more classic combo.

 How to Make Butternut Squash Quiche:

-- Make the crust: Whisk flour, salt, and sugar.
-Cut in cold butter until crumbly, then add ice water until dough forms.
-Shape into a disc, wrap, and chill for at least 2 hours.
+- Make the Crust: Whisk dry ingredients, cut in butter, and add ice water until dough forms.
+Shape into a disc, wrap, and chill 2+ hours.

-- Roll & shape: Let dough sit 10 minutes, then roll out and press into a pie pan.
-Crimp edges, freeze 20 minutes.
+- Roll & Shape: Let sit 10 minutes, then roll out and press into pan.
+Crimp edges and freeze for 20 minutes.

-- Roast the squash: Toss cubed butternut with oil, salt, and pepper.
+- Roast the Squash: Toss with oil, salt, and pepper.
 Roast at 375°F for 20 minutes, flipping halfway.

-- Blind bake the crust: Line crust with parchment and weights.
-Bake 10 minutes, remove weights, dock with a fork, and bake 5 more until golden.
+- Blind Bake: Line with parchment and weights.
+Bake 10 minutes, remove weights, dock, and bake 5 more until golden.

-- Prep the filling: Whisk eggs, milk or cream, salt, and pepper.
-Layer roasted squash, goat cheese, and prosciutto into crust.
+- Prep the Filling: Whisk eggs, milk or cream, salt, and pepper.
+Layer squash, goat cheese, and prosciutto in crust.

-- Bake the quiche: Pour egg mixture over the filling.
-Bake at 375°F for 40–45 minutes until set in the center.
-Cool 10–20 minutes before slicing.
+- Bake the Quiche: Pour in egg mixture and bake at 375°F for 40-45 minutes until set.
+Cool 10-20 minutes before slicing.

-- Don’t skip blind baking – It keeps the bottom crust from going soggy once the filling’s added.
+- Why Blind Bake?
+It keeps the bottom crust from going soggy once the filling's added.

 - Make Ahead: You can prep the crust and roast the squash up to 2 days in advance.
 Store both in the fridge until ready to use.